An Finish-of-Life Companion

 “Si alguien muere en la noche, toda la noche vienen las familias, amistades”, Bianchi defined.
 “Todos saben lo que se necesita hacer”.

-In Casacuarán, everybody had a task within the ceremony, even youngsters.
+In Casacuarán, everybody had a task within the ceremony, even kids.
 Bianchi would carry the pitcher of holy water for her grandmother.
-Then, la curandera would present the household of the lifeless the best way to clear the physique and alter the garments.
-After praying all evening, the group would carry the casket to the church, and at last to la panteón.
+Then, la curandera would present the household of the useless how one can clear the physique and alter the garments.
+After praying all night time, the group would carry the casket to the church, and eventually to la panteón.

 Bianchi characterised residence funerals as communal occasions: “Todos duelen juntos, todos ríen juntos y todos aprenden en celebrar y no olvidar la persona”.

-When she returned to the U.S., Bianchi found a unique method to the tip of life: “Es bien solitario, especialmente en una ciudad grande como Chicago”, she stated.
+When she returned to the U.S., Bianchi found a distinct strategy to the tip of life: “Es bien solitario, especialmente en una ciudad grande como Chicago”, she stated.

 As an grownup, Bianchi countered this solitary cultural expertise whereas volunteering at Swedish Hospital in Chicago.
-On these flooring, she at all times sought end-of-life sufferers who have been lonely and afraid, although many spoke no English or Spanish.
+On these flooring, she at all times sought end-of-life sufferers who have been lonely and afraid, regardless that many spoke no English or Spanish.

 “No necesitas el lenguaje para tú enseñarle a otra persona que tú estás ahí, que ellos no están solos”, Bianchi stated.

-She was impressed to pursue particular person work with households, beginning with Mexicans, after which expanded to serve different Latin Individuals.
-She wished to offer help rooted within the cultural customs she had noticed as a baby.
+She was impressed to pursue particular person work with households, beginning with Mexicans, after which expanded to serve different Latin People.
+She wished to supply help rooted within the cultural customs she had noticed as a baby.

 “Yo no soy enfermera, no soy doctora”, Bianchi affirmed.
 “Pero si sus padres no quieren morir en hospital y quieren morir en casa, yo soy mexicana, yo aprendí, yo miré a mi a mi abuela, yo sé las costumbres rituales de cómo se hacen en México, y si quieren, yo les ayudo.”